aak-301/aak-301/README.md

 * Flutter Project for learninig new updates released this year.

 ## 🌱 I’m currently learning
-* Integrating Node.Js with flutter
+* Integrating Design Principles for a scaling a single React code with customization for multiple customers
 * Improving DSA skills on [LeetCode](https://leetcode.com/Aakash_301/)

 ## 🔍 I’m currently looking for: